Damkols/greenlight/readme.md

 - Placeholder method of type MovieModel for fetching a specific record from the movies table
 - Placeholder method of type MovieModel for updating a specific record from the movies table
 - Placeholder method of type MovieModel for deleting a specific record from the movies table

+- Create Models data file and declare a Models struct to hold MovieModel